BhavikVisionGit/Fiberneo-Documents/Fiberneo-Document/LLD/LLD.md

     style="background: transparent; margin: 20px 0;">
   </div>

+#### 3.3.6 Reporting and Analytics:

-- **Reporting and Analytics**: The reporting system provides comprehensive analytics and reporting capabilities on a monthly and yearly basis.
+The reporting system provides comprehensive analytics and reporting capabilities on a monthly and yearly basis.
 Users can generate custom reports using the Analytics Service for various entities based on specific conditions and requirements.

   **Report Module Interface**: Access to various reporting functions through the Fiberneo Home Page Module, as shown below: